jeugregg/coronavirusModel/README.md

 You can see the model development notebook [ModelCovidTimeSeries.ipynb](https://github.com/jeugregg/coronavirusModel/blob/master/ModelCovidTimeSeries.ipynb)

 The model estimates the number of daily confirmed cases in France for next days by time-series forecast.
-For that, it takes a period of 10 days to estimate the next 3 days.
+For that, it takes a period of 14 days to estimate the next 7 days.
-Because of lack of data, it has been trained with only 70 past periods and validated on only 4 periods!
+Because of lack of data, it has been trained with only few past periods and validated on only very few periods!

 Input Features are daily data for:
 - Min/Max Temperatures